veracruz-project/veracruz/CLI_QUICKSTART.markdown

 - `vc-pgen`/`generate-policy` - Generates and validates policy files
   used to describe a Veracruz computation.
-- `vc-pas`/`proxy-attestation-server` - Runs the Veracruz proxy-attestation
-  server, which is used to attest Veracruz server instances.
 - `vc-server`/`veracruz-server` - Runs the Veracruz server, which provides a trusted, attestable enclave for Veracruz computation.
 - `vc-client`/`veracruz-client` - Communicates with the Veracruz server using